neutralinojs/neutralinojs.github.io/docs/release-notes/framework.md

 Added the `storage.getKeys` function to get an array of Neutralinojs storage keys.
 Now, developers don't need to write their own functions to retrieve storage keys with the filesystem API.

 ### API: computer.getMousePosition
 Returns the current mouse cursor position via a JavaScript object that has `x` and `y` props.
-This function is helpful for develping interactive desktop widgets on all supported platforms.
+This function is helpful for developing interactive desktop widgets on all supported platforms.

 ### Bugfixes/improvements
 - Replaced string error codes with enums in the C++ source code.